New clusters pop up; Europe debates summer tourist season

 Some European countries have sought bilateral agreements with their neighbors.

-Austria said its border with Germany would reopen fully on June 15 and border checks would be reduced starting Friday.
+Austria said its border with Germany would reopen fully on June 15, and that border checks would be reduced starting Friday.
 Chancellor Sebastian Kurz said Austria was aiming for similar agreements with Switzerland, Liechtenstein and its eastern neighbors “as long as the infection figures allow.”

+But he said it’s too early to talk about such measures with Italy, one of the world’s hardest-hit countries, with more than 220,000 infections and 30,000 deaths.

+“There’s no perspective for opening the border soon,” Kurz told reporters Wednesday.

-German Foreign Minister Heiko Mass said his country will lift a blanket warning against foreign travel to European destinations before other places, such as Asia or North America, but didn’t specify when.
-Germany’s warning against all non-essential tourist travel abroad runs until June 14.
+German Foreign Minister Heiko Mass said his country will lift a blanket warning against foreign travel for European destinations before other places, but didn’t specify when.
+Germany’s warning against all non-essential tourist travel abroad runs until at least June 14.

 “It will certainly be possible to lift the travel warning earlier for Europe than for other destinations – so long as the current positive trend in many countries solidifies,” Maas said.
 “Freedom to travel is part of the foundation of the European project, but in times of corona, Europe must ensure more: the freedom to travel safely.”

-The border shutdowns have hit the European travel industry hard.
+The border shutdowns have hit the travel industry hard.
 The Germany-based tour and hotel operator TUI said Wednesday it expects to cut thousands of jobs due to the pandemic.

 TUI said it was “prepared for a resumption” and its first hotels on the German coast would reopen in the coming days.
-It also envisioned offering holidays in Spain’s Balearic islands and in Greece starting in July, the German news agency dpa reported.
+It also sees the possibility of offering holidays in Spain’s Balearic islands and in Greece starting in July, the German news agency dpa reported.

-As long as new infections remain relatively low, there is “no reason why one shouldn’t be able to travel there,” TUI CEO Fritz Joussen said – but local companies and hotels need to be open.

-Norway said Wednesday it was opening its borders to EU citizens who have a residence there or have family they want to visit, seasonal workers and people from the U.K., Iceland and Liechtenstein.
+Norway said Wednesday it was opening its borders to people from other European countries who have a residence there or family they want to visit.
+Justice Minister Monica Maeland said Norway, which is not an EU member, is opening up for EU citizens, seasonal workers and people from the U.K., Iceland and Liechtenstein.

-The tensions in balancing people’s safety from the virus against the severe economic fallout are playing out across the world.
+The tension in balancing people’s safety from the virus against the severe economic fallout is playing out across the world.
 Italy partially lifted lockdown restrictions last week only to see a big jump in confirmed coronavirus cases in its hardest-hit region.
-Pakistan reported 2,000 new infections in a single day after crowds crammed into local markets as restrictions were eased.
+Pakistan reported 2,000 new infections in a single day after crowds of people crammed into local markets as restrictions were eased.

+In some countries the situation remains unclear.
+The U.S. says Tanzania has not publicly released any data on COVID-19 in two weeks.
+The World Health Organization also has expressed worry about Tanzania, whose president has questioned his own government’s virus testing and refused to close churches in the belief that the virus can’t survive in the body of Christ.
+A new U.S. Embassy statement warns that the risk of being infected in Tanzania’s commercial hub, Dar es Salaam, is “extremely high” and says many hospitals in the city have been overwhelmed.

-The United States’ top infectious disease expert issued a blunt warning that cities and states could see more COVID-19 deaths and economic damage if they lift stay-at-home orders too quickly.
+In the United States, the country’s top infectious disease expert issued a blunt warning that cities and states could see more COVID-19 deaths and economic damage if they lift stay-at-home orders too quickly.

-“There is a real risk that you will trigger an outbreak that you may not be able to control,” Dr. Anthony Fauci said Tuesday after more than two dozen U.S. states began to lift their lockdowns.
+“There is a real risk that you will trigger an outbreak that you may not be able to control,” Dr. Anthony Fauci said in Senate testimony Tuesday after more than two dozen U.S. states began to lift lockdowns.

-His testimony at a Senate hearing was a sharp pushback to President Donald Trump, who wants businesses to reopen amid a free-falling economy that has seen 33 million Americans lose their jobs.
-The U.S. has the largest coronavirus outbreak in the world by far: 1.37 million infections and over 82,000 deaths, according to a tally by Johns Hopkins University that experts say understates the true toll of the pandemic.
+His comments were a sharp pushback to President Donald Trump, who is pushing to right a free-falling economy that has seen 33 million Americans lose their jobs.
+The U.S. has the largest coronavirus outbreak in the world by far: 1.37 million infections and over 82,000 deaths, according to a tally by Johns Hopkins University.

-Fauci said more infections and deaths are inevitable as people start gathering again, but how prepared communities are to stamp out those outbreaks will determine how bad the rebound is.

-Fauci expressed optimism that vaccines will arrive eventually, along with more tailored treatments for COVID-19 patients.
-But he said it would be “a bridge too far” to expect them in time for the fall, when most schools and universities hope to reopen.

 China, the first nation to put a large number of citizens under lockdown and the first to ease those restrictions, has been strictly guarding against any resurgence.
-In January, it put Wuhan and the surrounding region, home to more than 50 million people, under a strict lockdown.
+In January, it put the entire city of Wuhan and the surrounding region, home to more than 50 million people, under a strict lockdown.
 A cluster of six new cases recently emerged, the first local infections in Wuhan since before the lockdown was eased in early April.

-Worldwide, the virus has infected more than 4.2 million people and killed 292,000, according to the Johns Hopkins tally.
+Worldwide, the virus has infected more than 4.2 million people and killed some 292,000, according to the Johns Hopkins tally.
 Experts say the actual numbers are likely far higher.

-Southern Africa’s tiny mountain kingdom of Lesotho confirmed its first COVID-19 case Wednesday, the last African country to report an infection.

-Elsewhere, there was progress.
-New Zealand reported no new cases Wednesday for the second consecutive day, and Thailand’s health authorities also reported no new confirmed cases for the first time in more than two months, and no new deaths.
-Restaurants in Bangkok allowed to reopen last week under social distancing rules.
+Some countries have shown real progress against the virus: New Zealand reported no new cases Wednesday for the second consecutive day.

+Thailand’s health authorities also reported no new confirmed cases of COVID-19 for the first time in more than two months, and no new deaths.
+Thai authorities have been gradually easing lockdown restrictions with restaurants in Bangkok allowed to reopen last week under social distancing rules.
-Japan was considering partially lifting its nationwide state of emergency ahead of its scheduled May 31 expiry date amid signs of slowing infections.

-Prime Minister Abe Shinzo says he will make an decision after consulting with a panel of experts before his announcement Thursday.
+South Korea said Wednesday there were no immediate plans to revive strict social distancing rules despite a spike in infections linked to Seoul nightclubs, which it has ordered to reclose.

 Becatoros reported from Athens, Greece and Blake from Bangkok.
 Associated Press journalists around the world contributed to this report.